Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 The command exit quits.

-Typing in continuously passwords is not the the safest way.
+Typing in continuously (the same) password is not the the safest way.
 More safe and convenient is using private and public keys.

 The private key of the client is kept hidden, whereas the clients public key must be given to the server.